glankk/gz/USAGE.md

     slot. *Default: `D-Left`*
 -   **load state:** Load the state saved in the currently selected state slot.
     *Default: `D-Right`*
--   **save memfile:** Saves the current state of the game to the memory file in the current memory file slot.
-Everything that would be saved when saving the game normally is saved to the memory file. *Default: `unbound`*
--   **load memfile:** Loads the state of the current memory file.
-    *Default: `unbound`*
 -   **save position:** Saves Link's current position and orientation to the current position slot. *Default: `unbound`*
 -   **load position:** Teleports Link to the position in the current position